xela144/CANaconda/metadata/README.md

 The current format for specifying these messages is similar to that found at keversoft.com.

 The structure of this file is as follows.
 Optional tags are shown between square brackets, i.e. [attribute = "*attribute*"].
-First we discuss the top-level tag, which is the metadata tag itself.
+First we discuss the top-level tag, which is the **metadata** tag itself.
 All metadata xml must be embedded within this tag.

 The next level is the **messageInfo** tag.
 Within the **messageInfo** tag are the following attributes: **name, pgn, id, size,** and **protocol**
  * **name** - The name of the CAN message, as it will appear in the program at run-time.
  * **size** - The size of the message payload, in *bytes*
- * Identifier *or* parameter group number (must be one of either of the following):
+ * Identifier *or* parameter group number (must be one of either):
    * **id** - The identifier field of the CAN message, in hexadecimal form.
    * **pgn** - The parameter group number of the message, as specified by the NMEA 2000 protocol.
 Note that for this application, a message will have either an ID or a PGN, but not both.
  * **endian** - The endianness of the CAN data.
  * **protocol** [optional] - Here the user can specify a higher level protocol.
-Currently, valid argument is only *nmea200*.
+Currently, the only valid argument "*nmea200*".
 This attribute will effect the way the program interprets the endianness of the CAN messages.

-Here it is instructive to include a working example for the metadata file so far:
+Here it is instructive to see a working example for the metadata file so far:

 ```xml
 <metadata>